BaldPulse/data_packaging/README.md

 │   └── ...
 └── ...
 ```
 The above diagram shows the directory layout for the data of a single task.
 Every task directory contains an `episodes.csv` file and multiple modality directories. `episodes.csv` contains relavent information regarding the episodes.
 Each modality directory contains data files for that modality.
 The data files are named according to the episode id, which is stored in `episodes.csv`.
+Refer to DataFolderStructure.pdf for more details.

 ## Running with python3
 install [ros noetic] (http://wiki.ros.org/noetic/Installation/Ubuntu) \